-This plan establishes development boundaries for Dobwalls, Trewidland and Doublebois.
-Only proposals for small scale housing development of infill, rounding off within the development boundaries will be supported so that the open countryside is preserved and agricultural land retained for its primary use.
+This plan establishes development boundaries for Dobwalls, Doublebois and Trewidland.
+Only proposals for small scale housing development of infill, rounding off within the development boundaries will be supported so that the open countryside is preserved, and agricultural land retained for its primary use.
+Affordable housing should be delivered in accordance with CLP Policy 8.